-PHYSICAL CIRCULATION (formerly "Schedule E-II")
+Formerly "Schedule E-II"

-The circulation of physical collections within the fiscal year is reported from the Network Zone by CDL.
+The circulation of physical collections within each campus is reported from the Network Zone by CDL for the fiscal year.
 Initial print circulation and print course reserve use are reported as distinct units, by campus user groups.
 User group categories have been re-binned, to sort the detailed user group categories developed by each campus in Alma IZ into the existing UC Libraries user group types.